 Early Graduates

-See the Admissions website for early high school graduates.
+See the Admissions website for Early High School Graduation.

 Whether you are graduating high school one semester or one year early, fall entrance is strongly recommended.
-Early graduates seeking spring semester entry must submit a verification letter from their high school if the date of graduation on their final high school transcript is the end of spring semester.
+Early graduates seeking spring semester entry must have a date of graduation prior to the first day of spring classes evident on a final transcript or on a verification letter from the high school, submitted before the start of the spring semester.

 Online High School Students

-See the Admissions website for online high school students.
+See the Admissions website for Online High School Classes or Graduation.

 While we are flexible in our recognition of online high school completion programs and do not require a specific type of accreditation, regional accreditation typically is a good indication of alignment with our admission criteria.